gustafnk/combining-html-hypermedia-apis-and-adaptive-web-design/README.md

  - node: https://github.com/MatthewMueller/cheerio
  - lua: https://github.com/wscherphof/lua-htmlparser

-The story of HTML API support for iOS is lagging behind, I think.
+It seems that HTML API support for iOS is lagging behind.
 You can use libxml2 - good blog post here http://www.cocoawithlove.com/2008/10/using-libxml2-for-parsing-and-xpath.html (found on http://stackoverflow.com/questions/3541615/whats-the-best-approach-for-parsing-xml-screen-scraping-in-ios-uiwebview-or)
 The idea of using a UIWebview to access an HTML API actually doesn't seem that bad, if you have implemented the optimization

 Resouces